Azure/open-service-broker-azure/docs/modules/postgresql.md

 # [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/)

+*Note: PostgreSQL version 9.6 is STABLE, and PostgreSQL version 10 is in PREVIEW*

 Open Service Broker for Azure contains three Azure Database for PostgreSQL services.
 These services enable you to select the most appropriate provision scenario for your needs.
 These services are:

 | Service Name | Description |